confuser/graphql-constraint-directive/README.md

 ```
 ### Schema documentation

-You can use provided schema transformation to automatically add `@constraint` documentation into fields and arguments descriptions,
-so clients/users know them, as directive itself is typically not present in the exposed schema.
+You can use the provided schema transformation to automatically add `@constraint` documentation into fields and arguments descriptions.
+By default directives are not typically present in the exposed introspected schema

 ```js
 const { constraintDirectiveTypeDefs, constraintDirectiveDocumentation } = require('graphql-constraint-directive')